Why did you become an acupuncturist?

 My main goal in treating my patients is to come to them with a great sense of compassion.
 I consider our relationship to be a partnership, with them taking the lead in determining what their ultimate goal is for improving and maintaining their health.
 Through acupuncture and lifestyle education, I want to empower them to realize their greatest potential.
 When this happens, the whole world opens up to them.

 I also bring my extensive experience as a registered nurse to my work in acupuncture.
 For clients who are a little uncertain about pursuing an alternative modality, it is comforting for them to know their acupuncturist has a strong familiarity with their medications, their lab results, and the Western model of medicine in general.

 What do you enjoy most about your work?

 I love learning about my patients and their lives, and I love what they teach me.
-Each person is so unique, and they bring so much to the people that surround them.
-It is a great privilege to be a part of their journey!
+Each person is so unique–it is a great privilege to be a part of their journey!